Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ```

 #### M3 : Based on your previous answers, you have detected some issues in the current solution.
 Now propose a better approach at a high level.
+As shown in the previous answer the configuration of a new node is relatively long.
 A better approach will be to use a script to create a new container when necessary and update the load-balancer to add the new server in the network.
+We could think of a that will automatically repeat the steps above or use a service that can do that for us.

 #### M4 : You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

+We could think, as discussed in the previous question, of a application or service that will handle the new hosts and send their arriving or the fact that they are leaving to the load-balancer.

 #### M5 : Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?
+No the current solution does not allow a container to handle multiple process.
+This is because Docker has define that a container is a process and so only one process can be run by a container.

+To reach the goal of running multiple processes we can add to the container a process supervisor.
+This process will handle multiple inside a container and with that we can define which process could kill the container if he fail or the one's that does not kill the container.
+You will see later in the lab a process supervisor named `S6`.

 #### M6 : What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?
+We could think of a solution where we use a template for a node and use a script to change the configuration of the haproxy container directly.

 #### 0.1
 <img alt="Test 1" src="./screens/T0_s1.png">

+On the screenshot shown above we can see the 2 nodes that were started s1 and s2

 #### 0.2
 Here is our URL :